MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 > [!IMPORTANT]
 > Do not include the following dimension columns if your request includes SOV columns.
 > - AdvancedBookingWindow
+> - CheckinDay
 > - DateType
 > - LengthOfStay
 > - SiteType
 > - SlotType
 > - Usercountry
 >
 > If you specify any of these dimension column, the request succeeds but the report's data includes duplicate SOV data.
-For example, in the following report, the 50% impression share is overall share for the hotel, not for each slot type.
+For example, in the following report, the 50% impression share is the overall share for the hotel, not for each slot type.
 >
 > |Date|Hotel ID|Clicks|Impr.|Slot type|Eligible impr.|Impr. share
 > |-|-|-|-|-|-|-